Learning to play

 We may be able to provide an instrument on loan, please contact the music service for further details.
-If pupils are studying SQA music including free standing units there is a charge of £68 for the loan of any instrument.
+The funding is intended to cover the cost of instrumental hire as well as tuition however.

 As your lessons progress you may wish to purchase an instrument.
 Discounted prices are available through the music service.